michael-milette/moodle-filter_filtercodes/README.md

 * {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
 * {editingtoggle} : "off" if in edit page mode.
 Otherwise "on".
 Useful for creating Turn Editing On/Off links.
 * {wwwcontactform} : Action URL for Contact Form forms. (requires Contact Form plugin).
+* {formsesskey} : Not a form.
+This can be used instead of having to insert the required hidden input field and JavaScript Snippet.

 ### Conditionally display content filters (All versions of Moodle)